Endocrine, Head & Neck Pathology Fellowship

 - Elective time for focused subspecialty rotations in areas such as dermatopathology, hematopathology, bone and soft tissue pathology, ophthalmic pathology, among others

-- Participation in multi-disciplinary tumor boards, and departmental and interdepartmental clinical conferences
+- Participation in multi-disciplinary tumor boards, journal clubs and departmental and interdepartmental clinical conferences

-- Protected time provided to complete research projects in collaboration with faculty
+- Opportunity to complete research projects in collaboration with faculty

 Three years of training in ACGME accredited anatomic pathology or four years training in combined anatomic and clinical pathology, or equivalent experience.
-Foreign medical graduates with equivalent experience and who have successfully passed USMLE I and II will also be considered.
+Foreign medical graduates with equivalent experience who have successfully passed USMLE I and II and are eligible for a Connecticut license may be considered in accordance with hospital policy.